askemottelson/tochi-interaction/README.md

 ### Python tools for `What Do We Mean by “Interaction”?
 An Analysis of 35 Years of CHI`

+This repo contains the scripts to clean text from CHI papers (from PDF extraction); and to extract modifiers about interaction.
+The repo does not contain the actual data itself, why you need to implement `get_proceedings` in `proceedings.py`, such that it returns the raw texts from the papers you want to analyze.

 Developed for Python 2.7; install required packaged using `pip install -r requirements.txt`

 `cleantext/`